 How to go to confession

 The very first thing I recommend doing is to prepare in advance for Confession with an Examination of Conscience.
-Here is one that I love and use regularly.
+Here a really great guide you can print off and go over any time!

 1. Once you get to the Church, there will likely be a line to go into the confessional.
 The confessional is a small room (usually lit with a red light when the priest is present)